dfuse-io/dkafka/README.md

 - [ ] patch (pool request) on goavro to support uint32 and unit64... overflow => negative value
 - [ ] pool request on eos-go for native decode functions
 - [ ] add option to exclude certain actions when in cdc table mode
+- [ ] add the cursor details in `DkafkaCheckPoint` message in avro and json format depending of the codec.
+- [ ] optimize the bootstrap time to avoid to read all the blocks from 0.